-At MCEDV, we define domestic abuse and violence as a pattern of controlling behavior in the context of a current or former relationship, in which one person purposefully seeks to limit the human and civil rights of their partner.
-The actions of the abusive person are purposeful, chosen, and are based on a belief system that says they are entitled to be at the center of their partner’s world, and to have their needs always come first.
+At MCEDV, we define domestic abuse and violence as a pattern of controlling behavior in the context of a current or former relationship.
+One person purposefully seeks to limit the human and civil rights of their partner.
+The actions of the abusive person are purposeful, chosen.
+They are based on a belief system that says they are entitled to always put their needs and desires first, and that they get to create and enforce all the rules in the relationship.

 If you are wondering if what your partner is doing is abusive, ask whether they…